Grooming Hours: Noon to 3 PM Thursday – Friday and 10 AM to 3 PM Saturday – Sunday

 When you bring your bird(s) into the store for grooming it’s a great opportunity to see how your fine feathered friend is faring and to discuss any concerns you may have.
 For sanitary reasons we ask that you bring your own towel for wrapping your bird.

-We groom every day that we are open and STOP with the last client promptly at 3:30 p.m. to allow for thorough cleaning and sanitizing of our tools.
+We groom every day that we are open and STOP with the last client promptly at the scheduled times to allow for thorough cleaning and sanitizing of our tools.

 We are pleased to offer our customers and their feathered family members a new FREE improved and enhanced grooming program whereby each bird will get the regular grooming of wings and nails but in addition, a health assessment during your visit which will include a general evaluation of the following:

 This does require more time with each family member and their bird(s) and is on a voluntary basis, however we highly recommend this assessment because it can tell you valuable things about your bird from malnutrition, an inability to absorb vitamin A to obesity and much more but you can certainly decline at the time of signing in.
 A file will be kept at our store for your convenience and filled out each time you come in for grooming and the best part of this added service is the history we keep on hand for your avian vet if ever needed AND it’s all FREE!

 In lieu of payment, we do accept donations for the SPCA.

 When we examine the feathers we look to see if the feathers are shiny and smooth without frayed ends.
 Is there evidence of powder down production?
 Also look for evidence of molting or new feather growth.

 It is often obvious to us and the owners a darkening, blackening or edging going on but depending on where we see the blackening and the fashion in which they appear can tell us lots about his or her ability to assimilation the current diet he/she is on or perhaps something more serious like hepatitis (liver disease).